itsXactlY/DayZ-Usefull-Tools-Mods-Addons-Trallala/AutoCarCover_Feat_aLca/README.md

 ### Step 1: Install PBO
 Copy `AutoCoverForGoodCarCover.pbo` to:
-Steam/steamapps/common/DayZServer/ServerMods/ # Or any folder u like to use.
+`Steam/steamapps/common/DayZServer/ServerMods/`  (Or any folder u like to use for)

 ### Step 2: Configure init.c
 1. Navigate to: